 There is no one-fit-for-all storage solution, and you need to understand the type of data that will be saved first and decide what kind of storage solution is the best fit.

 Cloud storage provides a quick solution to let you get more storage space without worrying about storage hardware.
-On-premise storage, on the other hand, provides much better response time and give you full control of the room (and your budget).
+On-premise storage, on the other hand, provides much better response time and gives you full control of the room (and your budget).